 This prophesy speaks of God’s judgment upon the two main persecuting powers against the early Church – the Jews and the Romans.
 Both groups, while severely persecuting God’s faithful followers, were being severely judged by divine providence, which ordained such conflict between the two persecuting powers, that many bloody wars ensued between the Jews and the Romans.
 Thus God had judged the two common enemies of Christianity by causing them to kill each other by their own hands.

-First century Jewish historian Josephus covers the continuing buildup of tension between the Jews and Rome with many bloody rebellions which led to the destruction of Jerusalem in 70 A.D. under the rein of Vespasian, whereby over half a million Jews were slaughtered.
-Yet that was just the beginning of bloody wars between the Romans and the Jews, which continued on for another half a century.
+First century Jewish historian Josephus covers the continuing buildup of tension between the Jews and Rome with many bloody rebellions which led to the destruction of Jerusalem in 70 A.D. under the rein of Vespasian, whereby over a million Jews were slaughtered.
+Yet that was not the end of the bloody wars between the Romans and the Jews, which continued on for another half a century.

 These bloody conflicts always ended with the Jews being subdued by the Romans, but not without great loss of Roman lives.
 One notable rebellion, during the reign of Emperor Hadrian, was the Bar Kokhba Revolt.
 Led by a man who claimed to be the Messiah, called Bar Kockhba (Son of the Star), the whole nation of Israel came against Rome, causing great mayhem for some time.
 Eventually the rebellion was crushed, but not without massive bloodshed on both sides.